Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

-It is possible to demonstrate further the advantage of the sequential measurement scenario from another perspective, as well.
+It is possible to demonstrate further the advantage of the sequential measurement scenario from another perspective as well.
 Let us now take the total entanglement consumed $ \eta $ in the two scenarios to be equal.
-The detectability $D^{\text{NS}}$ in the non-sequential measurement scenario is taken to be equal to the maximum detectability $D^{\text{S}}_{\text{max}}$ in the sequential measurement scenario.
+The detectability $D^{\text{NS}}$ in the non-sequential measurement scenario is also taken to be equal to the maximum detectability $D^{\text{S}}_{\text{max}}$ in the sequential measurement scenario.
+We also ensure that each of the pairs of Alice and Bob can detect entanglement in the non-sequential scenario.
 Under these conditions, we compare the total RoM, i.e., $R_{\text{total}}(M)$ in the two scenarios.
-Total entanglement consumption in the sequential measurement scenario starting with a maximally entangled initial state is $\eta$ = $1$ ebit.
-Hence, for the non-sequential measurement scenario we prepare three identical Werner states with the total amount of entanglement being equal to that in the sequential measurement scenario, i.e., $3\times C(\rho_{\text{W}})=1$.
-Thus, each of the three copies of the Werner states has concurrence $\frac{1}{3}$.
-This can be achieved with $p=0.56$ for each Werner state $\rho_{\text{W}}$.
-Next, the condition $D^{\text{NS}} = \sum_{i=1}^{3} \text{Tr}\Big[W^{(\xi_{i},\lambda_{i})} \, \rho_{\text{W}} \Big] = D^{\text{S}}_{\text{max}} = -0.20$ with $p=0.56$ gives the following condition,

-For simplicity, let us assume that $\xi_i = \lambda_i $ for all $i \in \{1,2,3\}$ in the non-sequential measurement scenario.
-Note that this condition is necessary for achieving the the maximum detectability in the sequential measurement scenario.
-With these, the above condition becomes